MahdiMirzade/Dotfiles/config/kitty/README.md

 # Kitty Docs

 kitty is highly customizable, everything from keyboard shortcuts, to painting frames-per-second.
-See below for an overview of all customization possibilities.

 ## Installation